muatik/genderizer/README.md

 # >>> male

 ```
 ***Note***: You may claim that women can say ```lan bi siktir git```, of course.
-But the probability of being female is less than the probability of being male according the trained data of the classifier.
+But the probability of being female is less than the probability of being male according to the trained data of the classifier.

+So it is obvious that the success of detection depends on the trained data.

 By the way, in Turkish saying 'lan bi siktir git' makes you quite rude.